Hertzsprung–Russell diagram: Interpretation

-Most of the stars occupy the region in the diagram along the line called the main sequence.
+Most of the stars occupy the region in the diagram along the line called the main sequence, with low-mass stars at the cooler and less luminous end of the sequence, and more massive stars towards the hotter and more luminous end.
 During the stage of their lives in which stars are found on the main sequence line, they are fusing hydrogen in their cores.
-The next concentration of stars is on the horizontal branch (helium fusion in the core and hydrogen burning in a shell surrounding the core).
-Another prominent feature is the Hertzsprung gap located in the region between A5 and G0 spectral type and between +1 and −3 absolute magnitudes (i.e., between the top of the main sequence and the giants in the horizontal branch).
-RR Lyrae variable stars can be found in the left of this gap on a section of the diagram called the instability strip.
+A prominent group of cool stars is found at higher luminosities, and larger sizes, than main-sequence stars.
+These are known as red giants and include: stars fusing hydrogen around an inert helium core, the red giant branch; stars fusing helium in their cores, the horizontal branch; and stars fusing helium and hydrogen in shells around a largely-inert core, the asymptotic giant branch.
+The red giants are separated from the main sequence by the Hertzsprung gap, populated by subgiants and located in the region between A5 and G0 spectral type and between +1 and −3 absolute magnitudes.

+Other groups of stars distinguished in the HR diagram are: supergiants, rare evolved massive stars prominent because of their high luminosity; white dwarfs, very common but with very low luminosities; and brown dwarfs, very cool and with very low luminosities.
+RR Lyrae variable stars are horizontal-branch stars in a section of the diagram called the instability strip.
 Cepheid variables also fall on the instability strip, at higher luminosities.

 The H-R diagram can be used by scientists to roughly measure how far away a star cluster or galaxy is from Earth.
 This can be done by comparing the apparent magnitudes of the stars in the cluster to the absolute magnitudes of stars with known distances (or of model stars).
 The observed group is then shifted in the vertical direction, until the two main sequences overlap.
 The difference in magnitude that was bridged in order to match the two groups is called the distance modulus and is a direct measure for the distance (ignoring extinction).
 This technique is known as main sequence fitting and is a type of spectroscopic parallax.
 Not only the turn-off in the main sequence can be used, but also the tip of the red giant branch stars.